 Have you ever sat down and wondered about the origins of your favourite casino games?
 While many of us enjoy the accessibility, convenience and flexibility that the casino online has to offer, who knew there was a life before the internet?
 A classic like Roulette has withstood the test of time, and has long been popular with gaming aficionados – even prior to the first land-based casinos being built.
+There are even online casinos, like Snai Roulette.
 The love for this traditional ‘spin and win’ game has only intensified through the evolution of technology, and live online casino gaming.
 Let’s take a step back in time to where it all began.

 Blaise Pascal takes the credit

 After its true origins were shrouded in mystery, with the Ancient Greeks and Romans both laying claims to playing a very primitive form of Roulette, the main pioneer in the game’s history is Blaise Pascal.
 This French mathematician and physicist wasn’t trying to create a casino game by any means, but a perpetual motion machine.
 The aim of such a device is to continue to operate without drawing energy from an external source.
 The laws of physics were stacked against him, and ironically his invention failed – but in turn, through this process, he managed to invent what was, in a basic form, the Roulette wheel.

 Brothers Blanc take it to the next level